 How to split cells in Google Sheets: real-life examples

-Let’s check out some practical uses of the SPLIT function in real life.
-For this, we’ll need raw data.
-Coupler.io can help with that, since it’s a tool to pull data from third-party sources, such as Airtable, Xero, Pipedrive and others into Google Sheets, Excel, or BigQuery.
+Let’s check out some practical use of the SPLIT function in real life.
+For this, we imported some raw data using Coupler.io, a data integration tool to automate data exports from third-party sources, such as Airtable, Xero, Pipedrive, and others into Google Sheets, Excel, or BigQuery.
 Check out all the available Google Sheets integrations.